w3c/ttml2-tests/README.md

 A PASS result for an invalidity test occcurs if the validator rejects (reports a validation error for) the content of the test.
 In contrast, a FAIL result for an invalidity test occurs if the validator does not reject (report a validation error for) the content of the test, in which case, such a result is deemed a _false positive_ result.

-A validator is consider to _strictly pass_ the test suite if it does not report a false negative for any validity test.
-A validator is consider to _fully pass_ the test suite if it (1) strictly passes the test suite and (2) does not report a false positive for any invalidity test.
+A validator is considered to **_strictly pass_** the test suite if it does not report a false negative for any validity test.
+A validator is considered to **_fully pass_** the test suite if it (1) strictly passes the test suite and (2) does not report a false positive for any invalidity test.

 For the purpose of reporting an implementation of the validation function for a specific (designated) feature, the implementation must strictly pass all tests for that feature; however, it is not required to fully pass all tests for that feature since the TTML2 specification does not require a validator to detect all possibile invalidities, about which see [validate document](https://www.w3.org/TR/ttml2/#semantics-procedure-validate-document).